 An external mid-term evaluation as well as an external final evaluation of the programme may be commissioned by SECO.
 Should an external evaluation not take place, UNCTAD will conduct a participatory self-evaluation.

-PartnersUNCTAD in partnership with CITES, UEBT, ITC, ABS Initiative, Helvetas Swiss Intercooperation, PhytoTrade Africa, and regional and national partners
+PartnersUNCTAD in partnership with CBD, CITES, ITC, UEBT, ABS Capacity Development Initiative, Helvetas Swiss Intercooperation, PhytoTrade Africa, trade and environment government entities in beneficiary countries, and regional and national partners.

 DonorsSwiss State Secretariat for Economic Affairs SECO